 the Human Journey Artwork

-critical/analytical skills and abilities as well as engages students in the Catholic intellectual tradition as rigorous intellectual inquiry.
+critical/analytical skills and abilities as well as engages students in the Catholic intellectual traditions as rigorous intellectual inquiry.

 The Human Journey focuses on four fundamental and enduring questions of human meaning and value: